Event planning guidelines

 A courtesy tow is identified as the “towing of a legally parked vehicle, at no charge to the vehicle owner, for the purpose of clearing an area for events, film, construction, etc.” The City of Kelowna may grant permission for courtesy tows as part of the Outdoor Event Permit.

-Vehicles can be towed to a neighbouring street, or a designated tow lot identified through the permit process.
+Vehicles can be towed to a neighbouring street, or a designated tow lot identified through the Outdoor Event Permit process.

 It is the organizer’s responsibility to make arrangements with the towing company; this includes coordination of details, locations, RCMP notification, and any associated costs for service.